-Cats, meanwhile, need more protein in their food for health reasons.
-This is why cat food often contains fish and extra animal fats — which dogs also love.
-Manufacturers of cat food make sure their products have a strong odor that will appeal to a cat; however, these smells can be irresistible to dogs as well.
+Manufacturers of cat food make sure their products have a strong odor that will appeal to a cat — but these smells can be irresistible to dogs as well.

-If your dog gets a chance to sample some of this fine feline cuisine, he’s most likely going to go for it.
+If your dog gets a chance to sample some of this fine feline cuisine, your dog is most likely going to go for it.

 How to Keep Cat Food Away From a Dog

-- Investing in a pet gate is a great idea.
-This will keep your dog away from your cat’s feeding area (the cat can simply jump over it), reducing your need to stand guard.
-I really like the Dreambaby Extra Tall Swing Close Gate (affiliate link), which is strong enough for human babies but keeps dogs away, too.
-Plus, it’s nearly 40 inches tall.
-Need it to be even taller?
+Pro tip: Need the pet gate to be even taller?
 Just lift it up off the ground a few inches; your dog still can’t get through it, but your cat can probably squeeze underneath it to reach the food.

 Watch this dog’s guilty reaction after being caught eating cat treats in this hilarious video: